Are baby sunglasses necessary?

 If your baby refuses to wear their sunglasses during a short walk or any other brief time outdoors, don’t fret.
 Look for other ways to protect their eyes, such as the stroller’s visor, a hat or other breathable coverings.

-Sunglasses are most important when your child will be in direct sunlight for a few hours.
+Sunglasses are most important when your child is in direct sunlight for a few hours.

 Always practice good sun safety